The Gateway Customer Effect: A Higher Education Market Failure

 For-profit institutions are 42% of all Title IV postsecondary institutions in the U.S., but only 9% of total enrollment (Ginder et al., 2018).
 Therefore, the limited total enrollment in for-profits attenuates the more extreme negative effects of the GCE.
 Nevertheless, public colleges’ increased reliance on tuition dollars, e.g., federal Pell Grants, has forced four-year and two-year public colleges to mimic for-profit marketing approaches to raise enrollment numbers and increase revenue.

-For example, two-year public colleges have vastly expanded their marketing to high school students in an attempt to increase enrollment (Smith, 2017), yet this has negative effects on both public school funding and college funding, as well as on low-income students based on the individual state funding structure for dual enrollment.
+For example, two-year public colleges have vastly expanded their marketing to high school students in an attempt to increase enrollment (Smith, 2017).
+This has negative effects on both public school funding and college funding, as well as on low-income students based on the individual state funding structure for dual enrollment.
 Four-year public institutions, on the other hand, have also begun marketing to students like for-profits.
 For instance, Rhoades (2006) argued that “not-for-profit institutions behave more like private enterprises, as the relationship between public and private entities shifts” and that this “is a shift of public subsidy to entrepreneurial activities” (p.
 385).
 Newfield (2016) also spent significant portions of his book The Great Mistake: How We Wrecked Public Universities and How We Can Fix Them arguing that the negative effects of privatization in higher education are the primary drivers of poor outcomes and student inequality.

 The GCE and its reification in higher education markets is essentially yet another means by which postsecondary institutions are engaging in corporatization and privatization.
 It appears that the more postsecondary institutions use corporate tactics, the more inequality and abuse there is and will be in the market system.